History of rugby union matches between Argentina and England

 The national rugby union teams of England and Argentina (Los Pumas) have been playing each other since 1978.
 The status of the first match is ambiguous, as Argentina awarded Test caps to its players but England did not (England sent a representative "England XV", not the 1st XV).

-They have met in 25 matches recognised by both sides as Tests.
+They have met in 29 matches recognised by both sides as Tests.
 The first match was on 30 May 1981 and was a 19–19 draw.
-The 1982 Falklands War between Britain and Argentina meant that their next encounter was not until 1990.

-Excluding the ambiguous 1978 game, Argentina have played England 25 times with England winning 19, Argentina 5 with 1 drawn.
+The second match of the two-test series was played on 6 June 1981 and was won by England 12–6.
+The 1982 Falklands War between Britain and Argentina meant that their next encounter did not take place until 1990.
+Excluding the ambiguous 1978 game, Argentina and England have played 29 times with England winning 23, Argentina 5 with 1 drawn.

 The rugby rivalry between the two countries is not known for being as intense as their football rivalry.